THINK Neurology for Kids

 ImPACT — Immediate Post-Concussion Assessment and Cognitive Testing — is a computerized test that objectively measures memory, attention span, and visual and verbal problem-solving ability.

-A team of doctors who specialize in concussions developed the test, and it has been scientifically validated to accurately measure the effect of a mild traumatic brain injury.
+A team of doctors and healthcare team who specialize in concussions developed the test, and it has been scientifically validated to accurately measure the effect of a mild traumatic brain injury.

 ImPACT is given to student athletes before they engage in their activities to establish their baseline functioning.
 The test only takes 20 minutes, and then the results are stored in a HIPAA compliant server.